Click Here To Schedule A Consultation

 Are facial fillers better than Botox injections?

-Since Botox is used to target dynamic wrinkles, it is utilized primarily for the wrinkles on the forehead, glabella, and around the eyes.
+Since Botox targets dynamic wrinkles, it is utilized primarily for the wrinkles on the forehead, glabella, and around the eyes.
 Facial fillers, on the other hand, treat the wrinkles and fine lines that are caused by collagen loss rather than movement.
-Both Botox and facial fillers are excellent treatment options for reducing the appearance of fine lines and wrinkles.
-These types of cosmetic injectables should be considered to be complementary treatments above all else, meaning they can be used together in a patient’s treatment plan for achieving pan-facial rejuvenation and an overall more youthful appearance.
+Botox and facial fillers are excellent treatment options for reducing the appearance of fine lines and wrinkles.
+These cosmetic injectables should be considered complementary treatments above all else.
+They can be used together in a patient’s treatment plan to achieve a more youthful appearance and pan-facial rejuvenation.

 What are the best facial fillers?